 The manufacturer of the sofa may also determine a higher price.
 Sofas made by these well-known furniture makers are rare and tend to fetch good prices at auction: Herman Miller, Thomas Chippendale, Matthias Lock, Henry Copland, Thomas Sheraton, John Linnell, and William Kent.

 Condition is important for value.
 Ideally, the sofa should not have any missing parts such as legs or arms.
 In addition, it should not have broken embellishments or stained fabric.
 You should be extra careful when doing any refinishing work on your sofa.
 An important factor to look for when appraising a sofa is the finish.
-A close look can give clues about whether a finish is original or whether the previous owner has had the pierce refurbished.
+A close look can give clues about whether a finish is original or whether the previous owner has had the piece refurbished.

 Different styles will also indicate different periods.
 There are, however, many sofas that are reproductions of older classic designs, so it is important to look for details indicating the authenticity of a piece.